kkamara/python-selenium/readme.md

 # python-selenium

 (2021) See your Python code do web browsing on your screen with GUI.
+I highly recommend working with Linux (including virtual machines) or MacOs.

 * [Important note:](#note)